Forensic Psychology MA

 All applicants accepted to the program will pay tuition rate of $623/credit, for a total program cost of $22,428.

 Admissions requirements for the M.A. in Forensic Psychology are the following:

 - Online graduate school application.

 - Curriculum vitae.

 - Personal statement explaining your fit for the program, your interests in forensic psychology, and career goals.

-- An unofficial transcript(s) to be submitted with your online application.
-Subsequently, official transcripts for all post-secondary school academic work must be submitted by May 30th demonstrating completion of an undergraduate degree (BA/BS) from an accredited institution of higher education (must include coursework in Introductory Psychology, Statistics, and Abnormal Psychology).
+- Official transcript(s) to be submitted at the time of your online application demonstrating completion of an undergraduate degree (BA/BS) from an accredited institution of higher education (must include coursework in Introductory Psychology, Statistics, and Abnormal Psychology).
 Although there is no minimum GPA required, competitive applicants typically have a cumulative GPA of 3.5 or higher.
 Official transcripts to be submitted at a later date upon acceptance to the program.